Heating of the intracluster medium by buoyant bubbles and sound waves: DISCUSSION AND CONCLUSIONS

-It has been shown that the power spectrum of density/pressure fluctuations in the ICM can help us to probe the AGN feedback in galaxy clusters \citep{Churazov2012,Gaspari2014b,Khatri2016,Zhuravleva2016}.
+To conclude, It has been shown that the power spectrum of density/pressure fluctuations in the ICM can help us to probe the AGN feedback in galaxy clusters \citep{Churazov2012,Gaspari2014b,Khatri2016,Zhuravleva2016}.
 Effervescent heating is expected to be associated with density fluctuations (in the form of X-ray cavities caused by bubbles) whereas acoustic heating is mainly related to pressure fluctuations.
-Accurate measurements of small scale perturbations are expected from future X-ray satellites such as Athena.
-This will give us the ability to measure the fluctuations down to a few kpc allowing us to study the relatively contribution of AGN feedback models in heating the ICM.
+Accurate measurements of small-scale perturbations are expected from future X-ray satellites such as Athena.
+This will give us the ability to measure the fluctuations down to a few kpc allowing us to study the relative contribution of AGN feedback models in heating the ICM.